-Foreigners cannot own land in Thailand but they can obtain a right of usufruct by agreement with the Thai owner of an immovable property.
+Foreigners cannot own land in Thailand but they can obtain a right of usufruct by agreement with the Thai owner of the land or land an house.
 The essence of a right of usufruct is that it transfers the rights of possession, use, enjoyment and management of an immovable property from the owner to the usufructuary.

-Usufruct gives the person granted the right of usufruct certain strong rights that are normally associated with ownership of the property, but the usufructuary is not allowed to sell the property or usufruct nor can he 'consume' the property and he must take as much care of the property as a person of ordinary prudence would take of his own property and upon termination the property must be in the same state returned to the owner.
+Usufruct gives the person granted the right of usufruct certain strong rights that are normally associated with ownership of the property, but the usufructuary is not allowed to sell the property nor usufruct nor can he 'consume' the property and he must take as much care of the property as a person of ordinary prudence would take of his own property and upon termination the property must be returned to the owner in the same state.
 Usufruct is governed by sections 1417 to 1428 civil and commercial code.

 Usufruct is terminated upon death